aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/030-test-hub-spoke-connectivity.md

   "enable_metrics_server": "true",
 ```

-The Terraform blueprint modules and gitops bridge set up an IAM role that gets assigned to the service account for the Karpenter addon.
-This configures the necessary permissions for Karpenter to operate.
+The Terraform blueprint modules and gitops bridge establish an IAM role that gets assigned to the Karpenter addon's service account.
+This configuration provides Karpenter with the necessary permissions to operate.

-You can check the IAM role on the spoke-stagging annotations:
+We can verify the IAM role configuration in the spoke-staging annotations:

 ```bash
 kubectl --context hub-cluster get secrets -n argocd spoke-staging -o json | jq ".metadata.annotations.karpenter_node_iam_role_name"